Jaime-Cristobal/Witch-World/code/readme.md

 #### To run this, the LibGDX deskstop and android launcher created by their setup manager is needed at https://libgdx.badlogicgames.com/download.html

-#### Just call the starting menu class, SelectScreen.java, from it.
+#### Just call the starting menu class from the core java file created by the manager, SelectScreen.java, from it.